ElusiveMagpie45/2406101-2407262-2410698-2410510-2407844-2400903-ma2806-final-project/README.md

 Discuss your aesthetic approach and the inspirations you drew from.
 Upload images to your repository and point me to the relevant directory for these, and discuss the choices you made.

+Our aesthetic is a dark, but pixel-art, one, as though it may appear cutesy pixel art, it is actually a dark horror-esque aesthetic given the dark ennvironment and claustrophobic obstacles layout.
+Enemies will also have a creepy design when implemented, and we are considering more horror elements i.e. jumpscares.
+Our main source of inspiration is the game Don't Starve (2013) as suggested by Ollie, as its dark and creepy aesthetic is very much what we are attempting to emulate.
+Furthermore, images found on Pinterest have inspired our pixel-art style and the forest environment we have portrayed.
+Such images can be found in the "inspoImages" directory on the repository.